Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Overview

-Comprehensive existing approaches have been proposed to address the camera motion estimation problem.
-Considered as the arguably most popular approach, {\it bundle adjustment} (BA) has received extensive research attention.
+Comprehensive existing approaches have been proposed to address the accuracy and efficiency of SLAM.
+Considered as the arguably most popular approach, BA has received extensive research attention.
 For instance, {\it incremental BA} (\cite{Indelman2012a, Vo2016b, Sibley2009b, Wu2013b,schonberger2016structure, Liu2018a}) starts by initializing the map reconstruction with few images and later measurements are incrementally merged with iterative essential matrix updates.
 Many state-of-the-art SLAM systems (\cite{Konolige2008b,kaess2008,ila2017}) implement incremental BA to compromise speed and accuracy.
 However, incremental approaches are well-observed to be prone to accumulated drifting errors and sensitive to poor initialization, resulting in the deteriorated performance progressively over long camera trajectories.
-Alternatively, {\it hierarchical BA} (\cite{Shum1999,Maier2014d,Ni2007a, steedly2003spectral, havlena2010efficient,cui2017hsfm}) pre-clusters the images and then solves the smaller sub-problems separately.
-Though achieving excellent results for the off-line SfM problem, hierarchical approaches require global view-graph information in advance such that the applicability for generalized real-time systems is hindered.
-Many other challenging issues of BA remain open, \eg, the cubic-order complexity with regards to the number of image frames involves prohibitive computational costs~\cite{Wu2013b}; slow or erroneous convergences of the numerical solvers due to the intrinsically high dimensional solution space, \etc. To tackle the aforementioned issues, this paper presents a hybrid pose estimation framework combining BA and {\it motion averaging} for on-line monocular systems.
+Alternatively, most approaches based on {\it hierarchical BA} (\cite{Shum1999,Maier2014d,Ni2007a, steedly2003spectral, havlena2010efficient,cui2017hsfm}) pre-cluster the images and then solve smaller sub-problems separately.
+Though achieving excellent results for the off-line SfM problem, hierarchical approaches require global view-graph information in advance such that the applicability for generalized real-time systems like SLAM is hindered.
+Many other challenging issues of BA remain open, \eg, the cubic-order complexity with regards to the number of image frames involves prohibitive computational costs~\cite{Wu2013b}; slow or erroneous convergences of the numerical solvers due to the intrinsically high dimensional solution space, \etc. Both~\cite{grisetti2012robust} and~\cite{ni2007tectonic} implement divide-and-conquer schemes in SLAM, addressing the aforementioned issues: \cite{grisetti2012robust} offers a robust approach but lacks accuracy analysis, while~\cite{ni2007tectonic} requires manual partitioning that is not always practical.
+To tackle these problems, this paper presents a hybrid pose estimation framework combining BA and motion averaging for feature-based monocular SLAM.